fjames86/frpc/README.md

 (stop-rpc-server *server*)
 ```

 When the server accepts a TCP connection, it is added to a list of currently open connections.
 The server will select a connection to process using USOCKET:WAIT-FOR-INPUT.
-This allows the server to keep open multiple TCP connections without blocking other traffic.
-Note that the socket IO is still syncronous.
-Connections which are idle for TIMEOUT seconds (default 60 seconds) are closed by the FRPC server.
+This allows the server to
+keep open multiple TCP connections without blocking other traffic.
+Note that the socket IO is
+still synchronous.
+Connections which are idle for TIMEOUT seconds (default 60 seconds) are closed by the RPC server.

 ### 3.1 Server handlers

 The handler function, which is invoked to process an RPC request, should return an object which matches the type specified in the associated DEFRPC
 form.
+If the handler signals an RPC-AUTH-ERROR, the request will be rejected with the auth-stat provided (or AUTH-TOOWEAK otherwise).

+It is the handler's responsibility to ensure both that the caller has authenticated to a suffiently secure level and that
+the caller is authorized to call the function.

-If the handler signals an error, then the RPC server will be silent, i.e. not return any response to the caller.
-Some APIs require this behaviour,
+If any other error is signalled, then the RPC server will be silent, i.e. not return any response to the caller.
-this is the way server handlers should support it.
+Some APIs require this behaviour, this is the way server handlers should support it.

 ## 4. XDR serializer